Google Performance Tools (GPT) — is a set of tools, that allow to make performance analysis, analyse memory allocation and find memory leaks.

 1. There are some specific details when you use GPT 64-bit systems.
 You can find their

-description in the INSTALL
+description in the INSTALL file, in GPT's distribution.

 2. To use package on MS Windows you need to download special distribution, that contains